 - Failure to set your clock (disc) at the correct time or if you re-set your clock without moving your vehicle may result in a fixed penalty notice being attached to your vehicle.

 - You must not park for longer than the specified period for that parking zone unless that period ends after 6pm, in which case you may park until 8am the following morning - i.e:

 - if you park in a 2 hour parking space at 7am, you must set your clock at the time you park (07:00) you must move your vehicle before 9am (as your 2 hour period ends after 8am).

-- If you pack in a 2 hour parking space at 5pm, set you clock for 17:00 and, as your 2 hour period ends after 6pm, you can stay until 8am the following day.
+- If you park in a 2 hour parking space at 5pm, set you clock for 17:00 and, as your 2 hour period ends after 6pm, you can stay until 8am the following day.

 - Having left a disc-parking zone you must not park within the same zone for 30 minutes.

 - Disc parking zones are in half-hour, hour, two-hour, three hour, five-hour, or ten-hour time limits.

-- Parking clocks are available for purchase from Driver & Vehicle Licensing Bulwer Avenue Office, the Guernsey Information Centre and the Police Station for £2.75.
-They are also available from most garages and a number of retail outlets but may cost more.
+- Parking clocks are available for purchase from Driver & Vehicle Licensing at Edward T Wheadon House and the Police Station for £5.00.
+They are also available from the Guernsey Information Centre, most garages and a number of retail outlets but may cost more.

 - Note: There are a number of exemptions in relation to Disc Parking.
 See 'Sunday and Bank Holidays', 'Weekend Parking' and 'Residents Parking Scheme' below for further information.

 - In addition to Disc Parking zones, there are also 'approved parking zones' which are for 23-hour periods and do not require a parking clock (disc) to be displayed.